Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

 MemoryBank~\citep{zhong2024memorybank} introduces an Ebbinghaus-inspired memory update rule that decays memories over time while reinforcing important ones.
 Building on this idea, H-MEM~\citep{sun2025hierarchical} retains forgetting-curve-based decay and further adds feedback-driven regulation to dynamically adjust memory according to user feedback.
 Experimental results in A-MEM~\citep{xu2025mem} suggest that forgetting-curve-based memory management effectively controls memory size and reduces retrieval time.
 However, it also leads to a substantial drop in task performance.

 Apart from forgetting-curve-based policies, a common rule-based strategy is trigger-driven memory maintenance, such as evicting or migrating items when a fixed-size buffer reaches capacity (e.g., FIFO replacement) \citep{packer2023memgpt,kang2025memory}.
-In practice, these simple rules are often intertwined with LLM-based management, where the model summarizes or saves key information before items are removed or moved; more details are discussed in Section~\ref{sec:hybrid-management}. \begin{summarybox}[]{Rule-based Management} \begin{itemize}[leftmargin=0.5em] \item \textbf{Advantages}: Fast, predictable, and low-cost memory management without extra LLM calls. \item \textbf{Disadvantages}: Static and task-agnostic rules can blindly prune or decay memory, causing critical information loss and hurting accuracy when retention matters. \end{itemize} \end{summarybox}
+In practice, these simple rules are often intertwined with LLM-based management, where the model summarizes or saves key information before items are removed or moved; more details are discussed in Section~\ref{sec:hybrid-management}. \begin{summarybox}[]{Rule-based Management} \begin{itemize}[leftmargin=0.5em] \item \textbf{Pros}: Fast, predictable, and inexpensive because updates, pruning, and merging follow predefined rules without extra LLM calls. \item \textbf{Cons}: Static rules are often task-agnostic, so they may remove rare but critical memories or retain frequent but low-value ones. \item \textbf{Suitable situations}: Works well when memory importance can be approximated by simple signals such as recency, frequency, capacity, or explicit user feedback. \item \textbf{Trade-offs}: Minimizes management overhead but gives up semantic adaptivity. \end{itemize} \end{summarybox}